Bat Out of Hell III: The Monster Is Loose: Compositions

 The album opens with the title track.
-"The Monster Is Loose" is highly influenced by the Gothic style of John 5, who plays the main guitar parts.
+"The Monster Is Loose" feature the Gothic style of John 5, who plays the main guitar parts.
 The song is very heavy and continues Meat Loaf's association with Major League Baseball established with Phil Rizzuto's commentary on "Paradise by the Dashboard Light".
 "Blind as a Bat", written by Desmond Child, tells about how one is thankful for the love another has given him, even after he has done deeds to suggest that he does not deserve such love.

 According to Steinman, "It's All Coming Back to Me Now" was inspired by Wuthering Heights, and was an attempt to write "the most passionate, romantic song" he could ever create.
 In interviews, Meat Loaf has said that, in his mind, the song was always meant to be a duet.
 Norwegian artist Marion Raven, who had been working on her solo album with Child, was chosen because the timbre of her voice starkly contrasts to Meat Loaf's.

 "Bad for Good" was one of the many songs written by Steinman under the inspiration of Peter Pan and lost boys who never grow up.
 This is reflected in lyrics such as "You know I'm gonna be like this forever/I'm never gonna be what I should."
 The song was written to appear on the follow-up to Bat Out of Hell, but which Steinman recorded himself as the album Bad for Good.
 Because of this, Meat Loaf was aware that there is a "core of fans that know that song", so he "had that under the microscope more than any other on the album".

 "Cry Over Me" is, according to Meat Loaf, a timeless song dealing with relationships of all kinds.
 In a 2007 interview, he said that it can be about your first or last loves, or dealing with your boss at work.
 Partially quoting the lyrics, the singer posits that there are times when "you want him to feel exactly like I felt when he said that to me."

 The Guardian said "In the Land of the Pig (The Butcher Is King)" is "five Olympian minutes crying out for a full production at Glyndebourne."
 Guitarist Steve Vai describes it as "very Gothic; almost terrifying".
 It is about the intense power over subordinates: